 In order to make homemade dressing, I have found it very helpful to have an immersion blender, also known as a hand blender, available.
 You may also use another high-speed blender, or simply a mason jar with a tight fitting lid.

-- 4 cups of Super Green salad mix (kale, swiss chard, baby spinach)
+- 4 cups salad mix: kale, swiss chard, baby spinach

 - 1 grapefruit, peeled and sliced thin